Keksuccino/docs_fancymenu/docs/rotating-elements.md

 # Buttons, Sliders and Other Interactable Elements

-In case of interactable elements, rotating them is possible, but the rotation is only visual, so the button, for example, will still only react to clicks inside its original area, even tho the rotation maybe partly moved it away from that area.
+Rotation is visual only for interactive elements.
+A rotated button still accepts clicks within its original, unrotated area.